Sandra Mondaini

 Alessandrina "Sandra" Mondaini (/it/; 1 September 1931 - 21 September 2010) was an Italian actress, comedian, singer, and television and radio presenter.
 She appeared in 30 films between 1953 and 2008.

-Born in Milan, she was daughter of the painter Giaci and originary of Lambrate.
+Born in Milan, she was daughter of the painter Giaci and originally of Lambrate.
 She married actor Raimondo Vianello in 1962, and together with her husband she hosted numerous variety shows on Italian television including Tante scuse, Di nuovo tante scuse, Attenti a noi due, Sandra e Raimondo Show and Stasera niente di nuovo.
 Between 1988 and 2007 the couple had the leading role in the famous Italian sitcom Casa Vianello.
 Her last work was the television film Crociera Vianello, a spin-off from Casa Vianello.

 She died at the San Raffaele Hospital in Milan at the age of 79, five months after her husband.